PUB0128

 Option 1: Pollution Prevention

-Pollution prevention is using materials or procedures that reduce or stop pollutants or wastes at the start of production.
+Pollution prevention is using materials or procedures that reduce or stop pollutants or waste at the start of production.
 It includes practices that reduce the use of hazardous or nonhazardous materials, energy, water or other resources.
 It also includes activities that protect natural resources through conservation or by more efficient use.
 Many pollution prevention activities are simple and inexpensive, often resulting in large dollar savings.

 Option 2: Waste Exchange